syl20bnr/spacemacs/README.md

 ### Color theme

 Vimacs uses this [Solarized theme][solarized-theme].
-It is possible to switch between the light and dark themes.
+It is possible to cycle between the light and dark themes with.

-Activate daylight theme:

-    <SPC> t t d

-Activate night theme:

-    <SPC> t t n
+    <SPC> c t

 ### UI elements